ericheep/sound-house/README.md

 ![drag and drop](copytocard.png)

+Then load the microSD onto your Pi and install Raspbian using the prompts.

+After the install, you might have to change your keyboard settings to US and use the system preferences to disable boot to desktop and enable boot to CLI (command-line interface).

 To enable wireless on a Raspberry Pi
 ------------------------------------

-We'll have to access the interfaces file, and edit it using the built-in editor (Nano).
-Use the following command to open the interfaces file for editing.
+Use the following command to open the `wpa_supplicant.conf` with the built-in editor (Nano).
+A more detailed instruction of this process is found [here](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).

-    sudo nano /etc/network/interfaces
+    sudo nano /etc/network/wpa_supplicant/wpa_supplicant.conf

-Then edit your interfaces file to this.

-    auto lo

-    iface lo inet loopback
-    iface eth0 inet dhcp

-    allow-hotplug wlan0
-    auto wlan0

-    iface wlan0 inet dhcp
-        wpa-ssid "your network"
-        wpa-psk "your passkey"
+Then add the following to the bottom of the file.

+    network={
+        ssid="your_network"
+        psk="your_passkey"
+    }

 To save, press `ctrl-x`, when it asks to save, press `y`.
 Then press `enter` to finish.

 **Note:** This might change!
-Eventually it'll be safer to use static IPs, then we don't have to worry about the IPs changing throughout the installlation.
-For now it's a quick way to get up and running.
+Eventually it'll be safer to use static IPs, and this process will be more involved, for now this just sets up a basic internet connection.

 ChucK Implementation
 --------------------